ibm-cloud-docs/cloud-object-storage/basics/services.md

 | Singapore                   | No     | No          | No                             | No           | No                       | Tokyo            | No        |
 | Toronto, Canada             | Yes    | No          | No                             | Yes          | No                       | Dallas           | No        |
 {: caption="Table 3.
 Single Data Center service availability" caption-side="top"}

+## Next Steps
+{: #service-availability-next-steps}

+Learn more about availability and resilience when you review the different [endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints).